MicrosoftDocs/power-pages-docs/power-pages-docs/admin/clear-server-side-cache.md

 # Understand server-side caching in Power Pages

-In order to improve scalability and performance, Power Pages websites cache the data which is queried from Microsoft Dataverse.
-This caching is done on the application server for all business data as well as website metadata and is different from browser based or content delivery network caching of static resources.
+In order to improve scalability and performance, Power Pages websites cache the data that is queried from Microsoft Dataverse.
+This caching is done on the application server for all business data and website metadata and is different from browser based or content delivery network caching of static resources.

 Server side caching is done for two types of tables described below:

 ## Metadata/configuration tables

-Metadata/configuration tables represents all the tables which store website configuration information like web pages, web templates, content snippets, and others.
+Metadata/configuration tables represent all the tables that store website configuration information like web pages, web templates, content snippets, and others.

 The following tables are considered as **configuration** tables.
-This list is fixed and cannot be modified through any configuration.
+This list is fixed and can't be modified through any configuration.

 ```html
 adx_contentaccesslevel